-Options\Outputs\Digital output B1(--)
+Options\Channel x\Outputs\Digital output B1(--)

-- Select the output (here: Digital output B1). - Press ENTER.
+- Select an output to be assigned to the channel (here: Digital output B1). - Press ENTER.

-If the output has already been activated, it is displayed as follows: Digital output B1 (\checkmark).
+If the output has already been assigned to a channel, this is displayed.

-Options\Outputs\Digital output B1\Enable B1
+Example: Digital output B1 (A:)

-• Select Yes to change the settings for an already assigned output or to assign a new one.
+Options\Channel x\Outputs\Digital output B1\Enable B1

-- \bullet Select ${\tt No}$ to cancel the assignment and to return to the previous menu item. - Press ENTER.
+- Select Yes to change the settings for an already assigned output or to assign a new one. - ullet Select No to cancel the assignment and to return to the previous menu item. - Press ENTER.